6 Evidence-Based Health Benefits of Lemon

 3. Prevent the formation of kidney stones

 Kidney stones are small lumps that form when waste products crystallize and accumulate in the kidneys.
-They are very common, and people often get them frequently.
-Citric acid may help prevent kidney stones from forming by increasing urine volume and increasing urine pH, creating a less favorable environment for the formation of these stones.
-Just half a cup (4 ounces or 125 ml) of lemon juice a day may provide enough citric acid to help prevent stones from forming in people who have already had them.
+They are very common, and people often get them repeatedly.
+Citric acid may help prevent kidney stones from forming by increasing urine volume and raising urine pH, creating a less favorable environment for stone formation.
+Just half a cup (4 ounces or 125 ml) of lemon juice a day may provide enough citric acid to help prevent stones in people who have already had them.
 Some studies have also found that lemon juice effectively prevents the formation of kidney stones, but results have been mixed.
-While other studies have not shown any effect, we need more studies that must be done well to show whether lemon juice affects the formation of kidney stones.
+Other studies have not shown any effect, and more well-designed research is needed.
 So we can say that lemon juice can help prevent the formation of kidney stones.
-However, more quality research is needed.
-To confirm this
+However, more quality research is needed to confirm this.

 ADVERTISEMENT